 Credit cards are not the only way to earn points!
 I was able to accumulate more points through revenue generating flights, partner hotels, rental cars and more.

 Want the Southwest Card for yourself, apply here after weighing the pros and cons.
+Current offer is 40K points for 1K spend in 3 months.
 To be totally transparent, I will receive points as a referral but I don’t receive any information on who applied or money.

 Check out related articles to help you maximize your experience and earn more points!